JoshuaDelosSantos/my-clean-project/documentations/user_stories/us_05_sp_logout.md

 # Service provider register
-As a service provider I need to be able to logout of my account.
+As a service provider I need to be able to logout of my account after registering/loging in.

 ## Priority: 10